openshift/runbooks/alerts/etcdGRPCRequestsSlow.md

 In the OpenShift dashboard console under Observe section, select the etcd dashboard.
-There are both RPC rate as well as Disk Sync Duration dashboards which will assit with further issues.
+There are both RPC rate as well as Disk Sync Duration dashboards which will assist with further issues.

 ## Mitigation